dexdays/raspberrypi-motd-1/README.md

  - Removed frame around the motd (I didn't liked it)
  - Fixed Italian Language Error that was showing Days and Months lowercase
-- 🔥 Added One Line Command for Installation
+- 🔥 Added One Line Command for Installation and Update

 ## Before
 <p align="center">